anaconda/pyscript-tutorial/03_browser_as_computing_platform.md

 See https://pyodide.org/en/stable/usage/loading-packages.html for more details.
 ```

-PyScript (and then of course, Pyodide) is reporting (line `1`) that our code is trying to import a `numpy` module that
+PyScript (and then of course, the Pyodide interpreter that is running on WASM) is reporting (line `1`) that
+our code is trying to import a `numpy` module that
 cannot be found because (A) it is not part of the Pyodide distribution
 (i.e. the _Python Standard library on WASM_, ed.), and (B) it is **not installed**!
 It then continues (Lines `3-5`) showing how to _install_ a package using Pyodide APIs.

 The first important take-away message is that only the Python Standard Library
-is available by default, when using PyScript/Pyodide.
+is available by default, when using the Pyodide interpreter via PyScript.
 To use any other package, one would need to load them separately.

 Luckily, Pyodide supports the installation of external packages using